Embolus: Classification by substance

 An air embolism, on the other hand, is usually always caused by exogenic factors.
 This can be the rupture of alveoli, and inhaled air can be leaked into the blood vessels.
 Other more-common causes include the puncture of the subclavian vein by accident or during operation where there is negative pressure.
 Air is then sucked into the veins by the negative pressure caused by thoracic expansion during the inhalation phase of respiration.
 Air embolism can also happen during intravenous therapy, when air is leaked into the system (however this iatrogenic error in modern medicine is extremely rare).

 Gas embolism is a common concern for deep-sea divers because the gases in human blood (usually nitrogen and helium) can be easily dissolved at higher amounts during the descent into deep sea.
 However, when the diver ascends to the normal atmospheric pressure, the gases become insoluble, causing the formation of small bubbles in the blood.
 This is also known as decompression sickness or the bends.
 This phenomenon is explained by Henry's Law in physical chemistry.

 Embolism by other materials is rare.
 Septic embolism happens when a purulent tissue (pus-containing tissue) is dislodged from its original focus.
-Tissue embolism is a near-equivalent to cancer metastasis, which happens when cancer tissue infiltrates blood vessels, and small fragments of them are released into the blood stream.
+Tissue embolism is analogous to macro-scale cancer metastasis, which happens when cancer tissue infiltrates blood vessels, and small fragments of tumor are released into the blood stream.
 Foreign-body embolism happens when exogenous—and only exogenous—materials such as talc enter the blood stream and cause occlusion or obstruction of blood circulation.
 Bullet embolism occurs in approximately 0.3% cases of gunshot wounds.
 Amniotic-fluid embolism is a rare complication of childbirth.